9 Best Panama Residency Visas for Expats, Including a Retiree Favorite

 Believe it or not, this isn’t even all of the options for Panama residency visas!
 There are visas for investing in agriculture, free trade zones, and call centers.
 There are employment visas unrelated to the Friendly Nations or or Professional Employment visas.
 And of course there are options for people who are born to or who marry Panamanian citizens.
 We recommend speaking to an immigration attorney for a affordable consultation.
 Have a wonderful life in Panama!

-Brett Andrews is the co-founder of Expatsi, a company that helps expats discover how to leave the U.S. Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
+Brett Andrews is an expat influencer and co-founder of Expatsi, a company that's helped thousands of expats on their moving abroad journeys.
+Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
 In a former life, he worked as a software developer, IT support specialist, and college educator.
-When he's not working, Brett loves watching comic book movies and reading unusual books.
+When he's not working, Brett loves watching exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.